mgravemeyer/Jodel-iOS-Challenge/README.md

 • Each cell should display the image and the image's title - CHECK

-• The app should implement pagination for the pictures feed
+• The app should implement pagination for the pictures feed - CHECK

 • User should be able to tap the pictures in the feed to preview them in fullscreen - CHECK

-• The app should show loading indicators when the feed is loading
+• The app should show loading indicators when the feed is loading - CHECK

-• Main feed should be reloadable by pull to refresh control
+• Main feed should be reloadable by pull to refresh control - CHECK

 *Pssst... [here's](https://github.com/raywenderlich/swift-style-guide) an amazing style guide for Swift*